gtsteffaniak/filebrowser/README.md

 ![image](https://github.com/user-attachments/assets/12abd1f6-21d3-4437-98ed-9b0da6cf2c73)

 You use the token as a bearer token.
-For example in postman:
+For example in Postman:

 Successful Request: